alperin financial center

 Technology Brings Wall Street to Scranton

-Opened in 2009, the Irwin E. Alperin Financial Center provides computer stations and software configured to facilitate sophisticated analysis and simulated real-time trading of equities and foreign currencies.
+The Irwin E. Alperin Financial Center is a simulated trading floor, with computer stations and software configured to facilitate sophisticated analysis and simulated real-time trading of equities and foreign currencies.

 Surrounding the lab on three sides is a massive 107-foot-long Rise Vision ticker showing a constant stream of stock values fed from the New York Stock Exchange.
-Mounted on the lab’s walls are four 57-inch LCD screens, each displaying a mix of regional, national, and international financial news and stock quotes, along with internal messages.
+Four 57-inch LCD screens are mounted on the walls -- each displaying a mix of regional, national, and international financial news and stock quotes, along with internal messages.

 Students are able to: